 Permits are $6.

-Permit must be printed and carried with you on the trail.
+The permit must be printed and carried with you on the trail.

 The impassable zones are a mall section between Mattole Beach and Punta Gorda Lighthouse; just past Punta Gorda Lighthouse and Randall Creek; from Shipman creek to Gitchell Creek.